Aging in Place: How to Help Aging Parents with their Financial Management

 - Unusual or frivolous purchases

-It’s a difficult conversation to have, however it shouldn’t be avoided.
+It’s a difficult conversation to have, but it shouldn’t be avoided.
 There are definitely some ways you can approach the subject with your parents in a way that will be constructive.

 Firstly, it’s important to think about their feelings.
 This may be the first situation in which your roles are reversed.
 They have always taken care of you.
 They are the caregiver and you are the one who needs looking out for.
 It may be scary for you, but the reversal of this relationship is probably going to be much harder for them, and they may not be ready to accept this big change.
 You can help them out by making sure you’re on equal footing.
 Use this opportunity to check your finances and make sure that yours are in order before checking theirs.
 You could even do it together and talk through your situation.
 Then, when it comes to their finances, do the same.
 Make sure you focus on the positives – this is preparation for the future.
 Reassure them that it needs to be done, but remember that it doesn’t necessarily mean your loved ones can’t do it themselves.
 You’re just there for backup.

 How do you approach such a sensitive subject?